DevNet Lab 17 -- Automated testing with pyATS and Genie

 It is important that you test the **operational state** of your network.
 A state is never achieved unless it is configured, and the configuration can change over time in ways that affect the operational state.

-For this part, we will take a multi-file approach to pyATS testing, as this improves maintainability, flexibility, and scalability.
+For this part, you will take a multi-file approach to pyATS testing, as this improves maintainability, flexibility, and scalability.

 Job File